 In 2012 & 2013, the Negotiation Lab conducted training sessions at the Regional Trade Policy Workshop for Commonwealth African Parliamentarians in the Seychelles; the Pacific Regional Trade Policy Workshop in Vanuatu, and the Caribbean Regional Trade Policy Workshop in St Lucia, organized by the Commonwealth Secretariat in London in conjunction with the Commonwealth Parliamentary Association (CPA); the Office of the Chief Trade Adviser (OCTA); and the Organization of Eastern Caribbean States (OECS).

-On a corporate level, the Negotiation Lab has run training programs for global energy service firms Halliburton International in Moscow for its Eurasian procurement managers, and Baker Hughes in London, Liverpool, Aberdeen, Stavanger, Rotterdam and Madrid for their European sales managers and in Houston with their USA & Latin American managers, working for both their upstream and downstream divisions.
+On a corporate level, Since 2012, the Negotiation Lab has run training programs for global energy service firms Halliburton International in Moscow for its Eurasian procurement managers, and Baker Hughes, a GE Company, in London, Liverpool, Aberdeen, Stavanger, Celle, Rotterdam, Madrid and Atyrau, Kazakhstan for their European & Eurasian sales managers; in Houston with their USA & Latin American managers and Singapore with their Middle East and Asia/Pacific managers - working for both their upstream and downstream divisions.
 In February 2014, the Negotiation Lab started operating in the Middle East with a workshops in Doha with the management of the Qatar Development Bank, and an open-enrolment workshop in Dubai that attracted local executives from multi-national firms such as IBM, Rolls-Royce, and Weatherford International.
 In July 2015, the Negotiation Lab held an open-enrolment workshop at Nuffield College, University of Oxford on Negotiations Between China and the West that was attended by executives from AcelorMittal, Hydro International, Torchlight Group, Octopus Investments, UBS Private Banking in Zurich and GF International Asset Management from China.
 In April 2016, the Negotiation Lab ran the open-enrolment China workshop at SOAS, University of London, which was attended by executives from the IMO Car Wash Group, Beyond Laboratory Ltd, Norton Rose Fulbright LLP, and Charles Russell Speechlys LLP.
 Other European clients using the Negotiation Lab for training have included Capco Consulting and Infiniti Motors, part of Nissan International.

 In Africa, the Negotiation Lab has conducted three workshops in Harare, Zimbabwe for managers from OK Zimbabwe Ltd., one of the largest local retail firms in the country, in a program organized by our joint-venture partner, the Afrikan Negotiation Lab.